chfoo/cobbletext/INSTALL.md

     brew install python freetype harfbuzz icu4c cpp-gsl boost

-uthash needs to be manually downloaded to somewhere and specified to CMake as described later.
+uthash and stb needs to be manually downloaded to somewhere and specified to CMake as described later.

 ### Linux package manager